bids-standard/bids-specification/src/02-common-principles.md

     not have a file extension, but the file extension of `test.nii.gz` is `.nii.gz`.
     Note that the left-most period is included in the file extension.

+1.  **DEPRECATED** - A "deprecated" entity or metadata field SHOULD NOT be used in the generation of new datasets.
+    It remains in the standard in order to preserve the interpretability of existing datasets.
+    Validating software SHOULD warn when deprecated practices are detected and provide a suggestion for updating the dataset to preserve the curator's intent.

 ## Compulsory, optional, and additional data and metadata

 The following standard describes a way of arranging data and writing down